exeter-creww/fawcett_dryland_DGVM_evaluation/README.md

 # Code for 'Assessing the predictions of carbon dynamics in global drylands'

-This repository contains R code for processing, analysing and visualizing the data presented in 'Assessing the predictions of carbon dynamics in global drylands' by Dominic Fawcett, Andrew Cunliffe, Karen Anderson, Richard Brazier, Tim Hill, Stephen Sitch, Mike O’Sullivan, Jean Pierre Wigneron, and Others.
+This repository contains R code for processing, analysing and visualizing the data presented in 'Assessing model predictions of carbon dynamics in global drylands' by Dominic Fawcett, Andrew Cunliffe, Karen Anderson, Richard Brazier, Tim Hill, Stephen Sitch, Mike O’Sullivan and Others.

 Contact: df332@exeter.ac.uk or a.cunliffe@exeter.ac.uk